 Imagine you find your dream home but are unable to sell your current property.
 What if there was a way to have both?
-This is where a let to buy mortgage can help and in this article we explain how a let to buy mortgage works, what types of let to buy mortgages are available as well as explaining what other alternatives are available.
+This is where a let-to-buy mortgage can help and in this article we explain how a let-to-buy mortgage works, what types of let-to-buy mortgages are available as well as explaining what the alternatives are.

 You then rent out your old property after purchasing and moving into your new one.
 The rent should cover your repayments on the remortgage and you will need to use your own income to fund the mortgage on your new property.

 The lending criteria for a let-to-buy mortgage depends on each lender but the typical maximum loan-to-value (LTV) is 75 per cent.
 Most have a minimum age of 25 and maximum of 75.
 You will need to ensure the rent on your old property covers the mortgage, it usually needs to come to at least 125 per cent of the interest that is owed.
 The lender will want to see evidence of your new purchase and you must pass its affordability and income tests.
 This will mean having a good credit report and recognised income.

 There are lots of factors to consider when opting for a let-to-buy mortgage as you are getting two mortgages - a remortgage for your old property and a mortgage for the new one - and you need to be able to afford and meet the eligibility criteria for both.

 The lender needs to be able to see that you have enough equity in your property to fund a deposit for the remortgage, plus you will need to have extra that you can withdraw to use as a deposit for your new mortgage.
 You would do this by borrowing at a higher LTV.
 For example, if your current mortgage is £250,000, rather than borrowing the same amount you could get a remortgage for £270,000 and take the extra £20,000 to put towards a deposit for your purchase.